colorgap/brush/readme.md

 - gulp
 - php artisan serve

-After these steps go to : http://localhost:8000
+After these steps go to : http://localhost:8000 or point MAMP, XAMP or WAMP servers to lume/public directory

 You should see Lume landing page